 1. Imagine that you're tired.
 Your family is tired.
 And you've just pulled into your cute vacation spot after a long day of traveling.
-It's dark and rainy out (at least for us it was ~ so just imagine you're in my story because you very well may be!), and the last thing you want to do is figure out is what's for dinner (and find a new restaurant in a new town for a bunch of grouchy folks.)
+It's dark and rainy out (at least for us it was ~ so just imagine you're in my story because you very well may be!), and the last thing you want to do is figure out is what's for lunch or dinner (and find a new restaurant in a new town for a bunch of grouchy folks.)

 That handy freezer meal you've made ahead of time has been sitting in a cooler all day long, so it's likely thawed just enough to make and bake, and all of a sudden all your stress is gone and dinner is just done for you.